Uzo-Hill/MySQL_expense_analysis_project/README.md

 #### From this SQL data analysis project the following insights were drawn:
 1. A total of N2, 187,110 was spent as expenses in the center from 2021 – 2022.
 2. The average expense per year was N1, 093,555.
-3. Office Janitor expense is the highest with a total of N469000 (21.4%) spent.
+3. Office Janitor expense type is the highest with a total of N469000 (21.4%) spent on it.
 This is closely followed by electricity bill with a total of N420720 (19.2%).
 4. Transportation expense is the most re-occurring expense type with a count of 593 representing 57.0% of the total number of expenses.
 This should be looked into in order to drastically reduce the number.
 ---

 ### Recommendation
 ---
 + With the results obtained from the expense data analysis, management should look into the expenses especially in area of transportation, and find the possible causes and solutions to the repeated expenses.
-+ Also, more analysis should be carried out on the center's sales data in order determine and compare the revenue growth with its expenditure.
++ Also, more analysis should be carried out on the center's sales data in order to determine and compare the revenue growth with its expenditure.
 ---